Kent27/docs-emobiq/document/function/App/sendMail/sendMail.md

 ## Description

-Send an email through the app.
+Sends an email through the app.

 ## Input / Parameter